How Long Do I Have To File a Lawsuit After a Car Accident?

 When Should You File a Lawsuit Following a Car Accident?

-You likely have a valid claim if you suffered damages to your property or your body due to the other driver’s negligence.
-However, a few ways you can determine if you should file a lawsuit include:
+You likely have a valid claim if you suffered damages to your property or body due to the other driver’s negligence.
+However, a few ways you can determine if you should file a lawsuit include the following:

 - You suffered severe injuries resulting in significant financial and personal losses.